efeslab/siloz/README.md

-# Siloz: Leveraging DRAM Subarray Groups to Prevent Inter-VM Rowhammer
+# Siloz: Leveraging DRAM Isolation Domains to Prevent Inter-VM Rowhammer

-This is the source code for our SOSP 2023 paper "Siloz: Leveraging DRAM Subarray Groups to Prevent Inter-VM Rowhammer".
+This is the source code for our SOSP 2023 paper "Siloz: Leveraging DRAM Isolation Domains to Prevent Inter-VM Rowhammer".
 The Siloz prototype is implemented as extensions to the Linux/KVM hypervisor.
 Specifically, we extend the kernel distributed in Ubuntu 22.04 (tag: [Ubuntu-5.15.0-43.46](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/jammy/commit/?id=b8509484e0bab1dd935e504fa1b1f65a3866f0f6)).
 When using code from this repository, please be sure to cite [the paper](https://www.kevinloughlin.org/siloz.pdf).

 NOTE: the Siloz prototype includes implementated support for running natively on dual-socket Intel Skylake and Intel Cascade Lake servers using (1) the physical-to-media address mapping yielded by the default (adaptive) page policy and (2) presumed subarray sizes of 512, 1024, and 2048 rows.
 Other configurations are not yet supported in the prototype, would require alternate physical-to-media address translation drivers, and may require additional code modifications described in the paper (e.g., offlining potential cross-boundary pages).